isomerpages/mccy-sgt/_media-centre/0-features.md

 ![In the Spotlight](/images/featured-stories-header-1.jpg)

-### Singapore Together Emerging Stronger Conversations - 1 Aug 2020
+### Singapore Together Emerging Stronger Conversations

-“How might we emerge from Covid-19 a more caring, cohesive and resilient society?”
+1 Aug 2020: “How might we emerge from Covid-19 a more caring, cohesive and resilient society?”
 Let’s hear what some participants of the Singapore Together Emerging Stronger Conversations say here. [here](/media-centre/featured-stories/SGTESC).

-### Singapore Together Emerging Stronger Conversations – 5 Aug 2020

-“What can we do to foster togetherness and co-create a better Singapore society for you and me?”
+5 Aug 2020: “What can we do to foster togetherness and co-create a better Singapore society for you and me?”
 Ideas poured in from participants at the Singapore Together Emerging Stronger Conversations.
 Read what some of those ideas are [here](/media-centre/featured-stories/SGTESC2).

 ### SG Strong Box